mark081/flask_graphene_mongo/README.md

-## Sample app to deploy a RESTful and GraphQL endpoint to AWS Lambda
+## RESTful and GraphQL Sevice with Deployments scripts for AWS Lambda and API Gateway
-## using Flask, Graphene and Zappa
+## Using Flask, Graphene and Zappa

 ### To run:
 <code>